Lesion Removal in Lancaster, CA, serving Palmdale

 How It Works

-- Numbing: A small amount of local anesthetic is applied to ensure comfort
+- Numbing: A small amount of local anesthetic is applied to support comfort

 - Removal method: Depending on the type, we use excision, shaving, or cryotherapy